Hassle-Free Business Insurance

 • If you’re buying a business owner’s policy, do you have security alarms and is your building’s roof in good condition?

-• If you’re seeking insurance for your business vehicles, how many times have you filed accident claims in the past?
+• If you’re seeking insurance for your business vehicles, what is your driving record, and how many times have you filed accident claims in the past?

-The point is, underwriters assess diverse types of customer data to determine whether their company should do business with you and at what price.
+The point is, underwriters assess diverse types of customer data to determine whether their company should do business with you and at what insurance premium.

 If the outcome of the analysis is unfavorable, then the underwriter might offer you options to take some risk “off the table.”
 For example, the person might suggest amending the coverage by endorsement to prevent you from filing certain kinds of claims.
 Although this makes the insurance less useful, it might be a better solution than going uninsured.